- User Guide

 UI is a frontend Angular application, it looks like this:

-All services communicate only through a Redis database, without any additional protocols or connections between each other.
+All services communicate only through a Redis database, without any additional protocols or connections between them.